nikkorn/mistreevous/README.md

 ```

 ## Leaf Nodes
-Leaf nodes are the lowest level node type and cannot be the parent of other child nodes.
+Leaf nodes are the lowest-level node type and cannot be the parent of other child nodes.

 ### Action
 An action node represents an action that can be completed immediately as part of a single tree step, or ongoing behaviour that can take a prolonged amount of time and may take multiple tree steps to complete.
-Each action node will correspond to some action that can be carried out by the agent, where the first action node argument will be an identifier matching the name of the corresponding agent action function.
-It may also reference a globally registered function.
+Each action node will correspond to some action that can be carried out by the agent, where the first action node argument (if using MDSL, or the `call` property if using JSON) will be an identifier matching the name of the corresponding agent action function or globally registered function.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=action)

 An agent action function can optionally return a value of **State.SUCCEEDED**, **State.FAILED** or **State.RUNNING**.
 If the **State.SUCCEEDED** or **State.FAILED** state is returned, then the action will move to that state.